'Bad day for democracy': Democrats in uproar after Wisconsin GOP rams through power grab

 Republicans say it's a better balance of power, while Democrats and advocates say the laws are a power grab by a GOP hellbent on limiting the power of their political rivals.

 "Power-hungry politicians rushed through sweeping changes to our laws to expand their own power and override the will of the people of Wisconsin who asked for change on Nov.
-6th," Evers said in a statement.
+6th," Evers said in a statement earlier Wednesday.

+Former Wisconsin Gov. Jim Doyle, a Democrat who served as the state's attorney general as well, said the legislature's move "lacked class."

+Doyle remarked that while former President George H.W.
+Bush was being praised for gracefully losing an election — famously wishing successor and rival President Bill Clinton well in a letter — the state's Republicans were engaging partisan ploys.

 Hintz said he fears the bills will lead to gridlock because of court challenges and unintended consequences.